canessaalvamiguel/lightbend-scala-language-professional/exercises/exercises/src/test/resources/README.md

-override_tostring
+define-an-adt

-# Exercise 18 > Override toString
+# Exercise 19 > Define an ADT

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.